Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Simulation study

 \section{Simulation study}

-We perform a simulation study based on a subset of the NBA lineup data to investigate the global statements defined in \cref{sec:contributions}, with the idea being to generate synthetic data that mimic the inherent complexities of the NBA lineup data. \cref{sec:data.model} introduces the approach adopted to model the data (which is used later in \cref{sec.application}) and generate synthetic datasets. \cref{sec:simulationsetting} describes simulation of the synthetic datasets and factors considered in the simulation study, and \cref{sec:simulation.resuls} presents the obtained results.
+We perform a simulation study to investigate the global statements defined in \cref{sec:contributions}.
+The simulation study is based on a subset of the NBA lineup data so that synthetic datasets mimic the inherent complexities of the NBA lineup data. \cref{sec:data.model} introduces the approach adopted to model the data (which is used later in \cref{sec.application}) and generate synthetic datasets. \cref{sec:simulationsetting} describes simulation of the synthetic datasets and factors considered in the simulation study, and \cref{sec:simulation.resuls} presents the obtained results.